-The 2020 festive season is just around the corner.
-It’s predicted that many shoppers will be turning to online shopping this year as a result of the ongoing pandemic.
-Hoteliers have an opportunity to tap into this increased digital holiday shopping.
-The holiday season focus is multifaceted for hoteliers.
-People are shopping for gifts, either for themself or others, and people are also looking to book for the holiday season.
-In this blog, we look at how you can appeal to both of these groups and plan to make the most of the 2020 festive season.
+The countdown to the 2022 festive season is on.
+People are excited to shop—and have already started doing it.
+Google data shows that people are starting to research for their holiday shopping months in advance.
+It’s high time for hoteliers to tap into the holiday digital shopper segment.
+Like previous years, the holiday season is multifaceted for hoteliers.
+People are shopping for gifts, either for themselves or others, and people are also looking to book stays for during the holiday season.
+In this blog, we look at how you can appeal to both of these groups and plan to make the most of the festive season.

 Start promoting your festive offers early

 People start shopping for gifts in September, with stores (both online and offline) starting to promote the festive season.
-The first major events of the festive season kick-off in October.
-Start highlighting your offers as early as you can.
+The first major events of the festive season kick off in October.
+It’s crucial to start highlighting your offers as early as possible—especially this year.
 Make the most of the gift-givers, the deal hunters and the holiday travellers before they spend their money elsewhere.